Bachelor of Arts

 Graphic designers shape the way people see, use and experience information.
 In this discipline, the goal is to develop socially aware problem solvers who explore traditional as well as innovative visual solutions through theory and practice.

-The students of this program are visual communicators who explore what it means to convey ideas through type and image, and innovate through technology.
-In the classroom the students will build on the fundamental skills of the practice of design, and cultivate visual concept within a contemporary design field.
+The students of this program are visual communicators who explore what it means to convey ideas through type and image, as well as innovating through technology.
+In the classroom, the students will build on the fundamental skills of the practice of design, and cultivate visual concept within a contemporary design field.

 The Graphic Design program occupies multiple studio spaces.
 Design’s primary studio is a combined technology lab/traditional studio equipped with drafting tables, 20+ iMacs, black and white and color laser printers for proofing design work, and a digital projector and flatscreen for lecture and streaming video.
 The second design lab is a shared space with photography.
 It has 15 iMacs and two laser printers.The third space is for the LUSCA Studio.
 It is a hybrid facility that is used by our pre-professional course, a.k.a.
 The LUSCA Studio, and studio lighting.
 This space is equipped with 4 – 27” monitors for students to plug their laptops into for use, a tabloid scanner, color laser printer, a conference table and flatscreen for client meetings, and a fully functioning lighting studio for photography.
 All labs use Adobe Creative Cloud.